icure/medtech-docs/sdks/how-to/how-to-manage-datasamples.md

 ## How to get a list of DataSample ids&#8239;?

-In some circumstances, we might want to get a list of DataSample ids instead of the DataSamples themselves.
+In some circumstances, you might want to get a list of DataSample ids instead of the DataSamples themselves.
 To do so, you can use the `matchDataSample` method on the `DataSampleApi`.
 This method takes one parameter: the filter object.

 <!-- file://code-samples/datasamples/index.mts snippet:get a list of dataSamples ids-->
 ```typescript